bagelquant/bagelquant.github.io/_pages/about-me.md

 ---
 layout: splash
-title: "Yanzhong(Eric) Huang - 黄沿中"
+title: "Yanzhong Huang"
 permalink: /about-me/
 excerpt: "M.S.
-Quantitative Finance at Rutgers Business School"
+Quantitative Finance"
 header:
   overlay_image: /assets/images/eric-huang-headshot.png
   actions:
     - label: "Download Resume"
       url: "https://bagelquant.github.io/assets/docs/Yanzhong-Huang-Resume.pdf"
 ---

+## Yanzhong(Eric) Huang

 I am currently pursuing a Master of Quantitative Finance at Rutgers Business School.
 With a Master’s degree in Banking and Finance from Monash University and three years of experience as a quantitative analyst and developer in the Fund of Funds (FoF) industry in China, I have developed strong expertise in data analysis, financial modeling, and algorithm development.